armory/docs-cdaas/content/en/reference/deployment/config-file/artifacts.md

 * `functionName`: A unique name for each entry in the `artifacts` collection.
 You also use this value for `providerOptions.lambda.name` and `trafficManagement.alias.functionName`.
 * `path`: The S3 path to your function's zip file
 * `type`: This value is always `zipFile`.
-CD-as-a-Service does not support deploying Lambda containers.
+CD-as-a-Service does not support deploying AWS Lambda containers.

 If you want to deploy to multiple regions in the same AWS Account, your `functionName` should be unique for the region.